jbbenavidesr/casino-simulator/docs/source/index.rst

 **Casino Simulator** is a Python application that simulates some casino games.
 This project is made for learning the principles of Object Oriented Design by following this excellent book `Building Skills in Object-Oriented Design <https://slott56.github.io/building-skills-oo-design-book/>`_.

-In the process I'll learn a lot of design and general princples of building good software, including Documentation and Testing.
+The book guides the reader through the design process of a casino simulation where the author describes the general steps and thinking process of designing a system.
+The author doesn't provide any code, just explains the design and provides a set of deliverables that the reader should implement in Python and build it using all the best practices of a software project: unit tests, documentation and clean code.

+This documentation will be my personal notes and reflections of the book and the project.
+I'll be adding more content as I go.
+I'll give my own overview of the problem to be implemented and my own thoughts on the design process.

 .. note::

-   This is a work in progress and a learning project.
-I'll be adding more games and features as I go.
+   This project is still in development.
+I'm still working on the book and the project.
+I'll be adding more content as I go.

 Contents
 --------

 .. toctree::
+   :maxdepth: 2

+   introduction
    roulette